ARMmbed/mbed-os-example-ble/README.md

 	```

-	**Tip:** If you don't have GitHub installed, you can [download a zip file](https://github.com/ARMmbed/mbed-os-example-ble/archive/master.zip) of the repository.
+	**Tip:** If you don't have git installed, you can [download a zip file](https://github.com/ARMmbed/mbed-os-example-ble/archive/master.zip) of the repository.

-1. Using a command-line tool, navigate to any of the example directories, like BLE_Beacon:
+1. Using a command-line tool, navigate to any of the example directories, like BLE_Button:

 	```
 	$ cd mbed-os-example-ble
-	$ cd BLE_Beacon
+	$ cd BLE_Button
 	```

 1. Update the source tree: